Choose a Scenario

 Venue Edge Node Manifest

 An edge node and enrolled display device process a venue manifest with identity, content policy, and device enrollment data.
-Content rendering follows the venue's policy shards.
+Content rendering follows the venue's policy facets.

 Issued After Expires